ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 - Robust to scale of features

-- Robust to outliers and missing values
+- Robust to outliers

-- Any data type is possible
+- Any data type can be used

 - Easy to deal with categorical features; no need for dummification